Requirements for Commercial Flagpole Installation

 This measurement only applies for regular soil.
-If your location is in a low strength soil area, like close to the seaside or an earthquake fault, more than 10% might be needed for the foundation sleeve.
+If the location for your flagpole installation is in a low strength soil area, like close to the seaside or an earthquake fault, more than 10% might be needed for the foundation sleeve.

 This is being determined in a soils report.

-Commercial flagpole installations typically require this “geological soils report” to determine the density of the soil and the depth of the flagpole foundation.
+A commercial flagpole installation typically requires this “geological soils report” to determine the density of the soil and the depth of the flagpole foundation.